aaron-caveney/Rackette-CS17-Project/README.txt

+This project was made as an in class project for the Class: CSCI0170: Computer Science: An Integrated Introduction

 User Instructions + Overview:

 Users can input into a Rackette string representing a raw program, for instance “(+ 3 2)”.
 This will first be read into a concrete program,